baulk/baulk/ReadMe.md

 - Better **VFS** design
 - More C++20/23 experience
 - Better file extraction experience, add `baulk extract` command.
-- Limited compatibility with scoop manifest (?)
+- Limited compatibility with scoop manifest (Compatibility mode operation, with certain limitations)
 - baulk breakpoint download support
 - Integrate a better memory allocator, such as mimalloc
-- baulk brand command
+- baulk brand command (such as neofetch)

 The following functions were not completed because I didn't have enough time: